RobinGJonsson/Geo-Memory/README.md

 ### Solved Bugs

-- Instructions content is to long to show all of it, and overflows from the viewport and didn't scroll.
+- Instructions content is too long to show all of it, and overflows from the viewport and didn't scroll.
-- I had put a min-height on the modal it sits on, so by changing it to just height solved the problem.
+- I had put a min-height on the modal it sits on, so changing it to just height solved the problem.

 ## Technologies Used